szalashaska/rock-paper-scissors/README.md

 ## Setup

-To run this project, download this project, open its directory, download pacages and run server:
+To run this project, download this repository, open its directory, download packages and run server:

 ```
 npm install